 The level and type of demand we are experiencing differs depending on the geography of the area.
 There is a distinct correlation between an increase in demand and social deprivation.
 The increases in demand are in the areas that have the highest levels of deprivation and are arguably those areas that have been hit the most in terms of other policy changes through austerity.
 A corresponding decrease in the activities of other agencies compounds this issue.

-In Easington, which has a significant deprivation issue and high levels of crime with fire being used as a weapon of choice, there has been an increase in deliberate primary fires of 127% over the last four years, with vehicle fires alone increasing by 68% during this time period.
+The Service has seen a 52% increase in the number of deliberate primary fires since 2014/15, the majority of this increase was in Easington, which has a significant deprivation issue and high levels of crime, there has been an increase in deliberate primary fires of 118%, with vehicle fires alone increasing by 86% service wide during this time period, again the majority of the increase is in Easington with a 174% increase.
 Despite a vast amount of partnership work in this area to address the issues, it has led to a significant increase in not only risk, but also demand.